colonyos/colonies/docs/GettingStarted.md

 ```

 ## Execution time constraints
 The *maxecution* attribute specifies the maxiumum execution time in seconds before the process specification (job) is moved back to the queue.
 The *maxretries* attributes specifies how many times it may be moved back to the queue.
 Execution time constraint is an import feature of Colonies to implement robust workflows.
-If a worker crash, the job will automatically moved back to the queue and be executed by another worker.
+If a executor crash, the process will automatically moved back to the queue and be executed by another executor.

 This mechanism thus offer a last line of defense against failures and enables advanched software engineering disciplines such as [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering).
-For example, a Chaos monkey may randomly kill worker pods in Kubernetes and Colonies guarantees that all jobs are eventually executed.
+For example, a Chaos monkey may randomly kill executor pods in Kubernetes and Colonies guarantees that all jobs are eventually executed.

 ```json
 {